hnhdigital-os/fs-watcher/README.md

                    Returns the current binary version. watch:now        [watch-path] [binary-path] [--script-arguments=""]
-                   Specify the path to watch, when a file change is detected call the specified binary at the path with the specific script arguments. watch:background [watch-path] [binary-path] [--script-arguments=""]
+                   Specify the path to watch, when a file change is detected this utility will call the specified binary at the path with the specific script arguments. watch:background [watch-path] [binary-path] [--script-arguments=""]
                    Runs process in the background.
-Specify the path to watch, when a file change is detected call the specified binary at the path with the specific script arguments. watch:load       Load watchers from a config file. watch:list       List all current watchers. watch:kill       [pid]
+Specify the path to watch, when a file change is detected this utility will call the specified binary at the path with the specific script arguments. watch:load       Load watchers from a config file. watch:list       List all current watchers. watch:kill       [pid]